Tencent/tencent-ml-images/README.md

 ```
 A sub-folder `data/images` will be generated to save the downloaded jpeg images, as well as a file `train_im_tiny.txt` to save the image list and the corresponding annotations.

+**Note**：Some URLs in [train_url.txt](https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/train_urls.txt) have expired or may expire in future.
+If that, please provide us the missing URLs, we could provide the corresponding tfrecords.

 ### [Prepare the TFRecord File](#prepare-tfrecord)
 [[back to top](#)]